It is therefore helpful to have a little knowledge before you start your research as to where you may find the answers to your questions.

 Tel: 0845 600 9663

 This link will give you the instruction on applying for a relative’s Service Record.
 It is essential that you have their regiment and personal number.
-The Museum is happy to help to confirm these things.
+The Museum can help to confirm these things.

 The MOD Medal Office handles requests for issue of and replacement of medals.